 Man nicknamed ‘Merchant of Death’ tells court in Thailand that he has been framed.

-US prosecutors had wanted to try him on charges of trying to sell large quantities of high-tech weapons, including surface-to-air missiles to the FARC rebels.
+The US now wants to try him on charges of trying to sell large quantities of high-tech weapons, including surface-to-air missiles to the FARC rebels.

-A court in New York had indicted Bout in absentia on four terrorism-related charges and if found guilty he could have faced a maximum penalty of life in jail.
+He has been indicted on four terrorism-related charges in New York and could face a maximum penalty of life in jail.

 Prosecutors say Bout’s long-running career in arms smuggling saw him supply weapons to conflicts in South America, the Middle East and Africa, including to former Liberian dictator Charles Taylor.

-Bout however has repeatedly denied the charges, claiming he ran a legitimate air cargo business and was in Bangkok at the time of his arrest to discuss selling aircraft to Thai businessmen.
+Bout has repeatedly denied the charges, claiming he ran a legitimate air cargo business and was in Bangkok at the time of his arrest to discuss selling airplanes to Thai businessmen.